WebAssembly/WASI/proposals/http/proxy.md

 <li><a name="method_outgoing_request_authority.0"></a> option&lt;<code>string</code>&gt;</li>
 </ul>
 <h4><a name="method_outgoing_request_set_authority"></a><code>[method]outgoing-request.set-authority: func</code></h4>
-<p>Set the HTTP Authority for the Request.
+<p>Set the authority of the Request's target URI.
 A value of <code>none</code> may be used
-with Related Schemes which do not require an Authority.
+with Related Schemes which do not require an authority.
 The HTTP and HTTPS schemes always require an authority.
-Fails if the string given is not a syntactically valid uri authority.</p>
+Fails if the string given is not a syntactically valid URI authority.</p>
 <h5>Params</h5>
 <ul>
 <li><a name="method_outgoing_request_set_authority.self"></a><code>self</code>: borrow&lt;<a href="#outgoing_request"><a href="#outgoing_request"><code>outgoing-request</code></a></a>&gt;</li>